asciimo/trilogy/oop.md

 Let's talk about those parentheses.
 When we create an object from a class, JavaScript is quietly calling a function built in to all classes:
 `constructor()`.
-Even though we didn't declare this function, it is automatically added to every class, and it's the first function--in OOP terms, a **method**--that gets called when we instantiate an object.
+Even though we didn't declare this function, it is automatically added to every class, and it's the first function--in OOP terms, the first **method**--that gets called when we instantiate an object.
 We'll talk more about the usefulness of `constructor()` shortly.